-In middle latitudes zonally varying phenomena (eddies) dominate the circulation.
-To drive midlatitude eddies, two conversions are incorporated into the 'baroclinic' conversion label: A_Z to A_E and A_E to K_E .
-In the quasigeostrophic context, the latter is proportional to a vertical eddy heat flux while the former is proportional to a horizontal eddy heat flux.
+In middle latitudes zonally-varying phenomena (eddies) dominate the circulation.
+To drive midlatitude eddies, two conversions are incorporated into the "baroclinic" conversion label: $A_Z$ to $A_E$ and $A_E$ to $K_E$ .
+In the quasi-geostrophic context, the latter is proportional to a vertical eddy heat flux while the former is proportional to a horizontal eddy heat flux.
 From thermal wind balance, the environment has a meridional temperature gradient and westerly vertical shear.
-Eddy horizontal heat fluxes are directed down the temperature gradient (toward the pole) if the eddy tilts against the vertical shear.
-The upstream tilt and vertical heat flux are both visible in the schematic diagram (Figure 7(a)) of cyclogenesis.
+Eddy horizontal heat fluxes are directed down the temperature gradient (towards the pole) if the eddy tilts against the vertical shear.
+The upstream tilt and vertical heat flux are both visible in the schematic diagram Fig. 7a of cyclogenesis

-Figure 8 shows the observed zonal mean heat flux by all motions.
-In the tropics the heat flux follows the Hadley cell: lower-level equatorward heat flux and upper-level poleward heat flux.
-Because MSE is larger at the higher elevation (Figure 1) each Hadley cell has a net poleward heat flux.
+Fig. 8 shows the observed zonal mean heat flux by all motions.
+In the tropics the heat flux follows the Hadley cell: lower level equatorward heat flux and upper level poleward heat flux.
+Because MSE is larger at the higher elevation (Fig. 1) each Hadley cell has a net poleward heat flux.
 At higher latitudes heat is advected poleward, mainly in the lower troposphere.
 The midlatitude eddies have sizable poleward heat flux in the lower troposphere and somewhat less poleward flux in the upper troposphere.
-The mean meridional (Ferrel) cell circulation opposes the upper troposphere eddy flux and reinforces the lower troposphere.
+The mean meridional (Ferrel) cell circulation opposes the upper troposphere eddy flux and reinforces the lower troposphere eddy flux making the net $[v\theta]$ flux larger in the lower troposphere.

-Intra-KE (Barotropic) Conversion
+1.5.4 Intra-kinetic Energy (Barotropic) Conversion

 The barotropic conversion rearranges KE.
-A commonly shown redistribution is between zonal mean and eddy KE.
-In the KE tendency eqn [8] this conversion (term c) appears as a boundary flux that is zero for a closed domain.
+A commonly shown redistribution is between the zonal mean and eddy KE.
+In the KE tendency equation (8) this conversion (term c) appears as a boundary flux that is zero for a closed domain.
 The term originates from the horizontal advection terms in the original component momentum equations and when one derives the conversion between zonal mean and eddy KE then the term is related to eddy momentum flux convergence as well as the mean flow horizontal shear.
 Zonal mean KE is generated from eddy KE where eddy momentum fluxes are up the gradient of the mean flow.

 The eddy momentum fluxes, meridional cells, and jets are linked in the barotropic mechanism.
-Meridional momentum transport (Figure 9) tends to be largest in the upper troposphere.
+Meridional momentum transport (Fig. 9) tends to be largest in the upper troposphere.
 One reason for this is that midlatitude eddy momentum transport becomes stronger as frontal cyclones reach a mature stage.
-Momentum transport by the Hadley cell is up the gradient of the zonal mean zonal wind toward the subtropical jet stream; the poleward moving air contains large angular momentum that causes air parcels to accelerate relative to the Earth's surface.
+Momentum transport by the Hadley cell is up the gradient of the zonal mean zonal wind towards the subtropical jet stream; the poleward moving air contains large angular momentum that causes air parcels to accelerate relative to the Earth's surface.
 The meridional cells have little meridional motion at the subtropical jet, but the eddies carry momentum further poleward.
-The Ferrel cell momentum flux opposes the flux by the eddies in the upper troposphere.
+The Ferrel cell momentum flux opposes the flux by the eddies in the upper troposphere. <near fig 9>